10 home energy saving tips for those in Australia’s hot and humid areas

 Even in the hottest weather, we still need hot water, whether it’s for the dishwasher, washing machine, cooking or showers.

 Set the temperature on your hot water storage tank to 60 degrees Celsius.
-Any higher and it’ll use more gas and electricity than necessary, but any lower and bacteria may thrive.
+Any higher and it’ll use more energy than necessary, but any lower and bacteria may thrive.

 Keep the temperature on an instant system no more than 50 degrees Celsius.